Is Fury v Joshua still a global super-fight?

 He may also feel now is the time to cash in on a big pay day, against a vulnerable and deflated Joshua.
 Commercially, Fury-Joshua is still likely to do big numbers.

 Outside of the ring, Fury is a huge draw.
-His appearances in WWE, duets with pop stars, reality TV show and well-documented battle with drugs and mental health has led to a loyal, global, fanbase.
+His appearances in WWE, duets with pop stars, reality TV show and well-documented battles with drugs and mental health has led to a loyal, global, fanbase.

 But since beating Whyte at Wembley Stadium in April, Fury has announced his retirement, called for a trilogy bout against Chisora, travelled to Iceland to challenge strongman Thor Bjornsson, suggested he and Joshua fight on free-to-air TV and demanded £500m for his next bout.